History & Vision

 Ten years later, the Foundation broadened its initial mission to provide grant-based support to horse people suffering from any catastrophic illness or injury.
 This commitment to helping equestrians from all disciplines, occupations and backgrounds by offering funding for medical, rehabilitative and other essential expenses remains a central focus of the Foundation's mission today.
 Our goal is to provide a helping hand that allows fellow equestrians to overcome adversity, focus on healing, and rebuild their lives.

-2018: RESPONDING TO COMMUNITIES IN CRISIS
+2018 TO PRESENT: RESPONDING TO COMMUNITIES IN CRISIS

 In 2018, we broadened our mission once again by opening a Disaster Relief Fund to assist equestrian communities in crisis due to unforeseen disasters.
 In addition to delivering relief to horsemen in the aftermath of wildfires, hurricanes, and flooding, this fund was instrumental in EAF's COVID relief grant programs (2020-21) and EHV-1 emergency grant program (2022) for industry professionals and service providers.